acamu/reactive-vertx-frontend/README.md

 ## Part Six - Call test service (with postman or something like restClient)

-Full application code is available on [github](https://github.com/acamu/reactive-vertx-frontend).
+I tested with restClient on Firefox but you can use 'Postman'

     EndPoint : http://localhost:8090/controllpoint
     Method : POST
     Body : {"id" : 14, "content" : "test content", "validated"  :false, "price" : 134}

+Full application code is available on [github](https://github.com/acamu/reactive-vertx-frontend).

 ![Real time bidding in application](/assets/blog/cccccc/myimage.png "Real time bidding in application")